-To provide our stockholders with an estimate of the fair value of our real estate assets, we intend to estimate the fair value of our farms and farm-related properties and provide an estimated net asset value ("NAV") on a quarterly basis.
 NAV is a non-GAAP, supplemental measure of financial position of an equity REIT and is calculated as total equity, adjusted for the increase or decrease in fair value of our real estate assets and long-term borrowings (including any preferred stock required to be treated as debt for GAAP purposes) relative to their respective cost bases.
 Further, we calculate NAV per common share by dividing NAV by our total common shares outstanding (consisting of our common stock and OP Units held by non-controlling limited partners).

-The fair values presented above and their usage in the calculation of net asset value per share presented below have been prepared by and is the responsibility of management.
+The fair values presented above and their usage in the calculation of net asset value per share presented below have been prepared by and are the responsibility of management.
 PricewaterhouseCoopers LLP has neither examined, compiled, nor performed any procedures with respect to the fair values or the calculation of net asset value per common share, which utilizes information that is not disclosed within the financial statements, and, accordingly, does not express an opinion or any other form of assurance with respect thereto.

-As of December 31, 2023, we estimate the NAV per common share to be \$19.06.
+As of December 31, 2024, we estimate the NAV per common share to be \$14.91.
 A reconciliation of NAV to total equity, which we believe is the most directly-comparable GAAP measure, is provided below (dollars in thousands, except per-share data):

-Total equity per balance sheet \$ 719,613 Fair value adjustment for long-term assets: Less: net cost basis of tangible and intangible real estate holdings (1) \$ (1,340,092) Plus: estimated fair value of real estate holdings (2) 1,566,474 Net fair value adjustment for real estate holdings 226,382 Fair value adjustment for long-term liabilities: Plus: book value of aggregate long-term indebtedness (3) 637,214 Less: fair value of aggregate long-term indebtedness (3)(4) (586,722) Net fair value adjustment for long-term indebtedness 50,492 Estimated NAV \$ 996,487 Less: aggregate fair value of cumulative redeemable preferred stock (5) (313,524) Estimated NAV available to common stockholders and non-controlling OP Unitholders \$ 682,963 Total common shares and non-controlling OP Units outstanding 35,838,442 Estimated NAV per common share and OP Unit \$ 19.06
+Total equity per balance sheet \$ 687,182 Fair value adjustment for long-term assets: Less: net cost basis of real estate holdings and related assets (1) \$ (1,259,591) Plus: estimated fair value of real estate holdings and related assets (2) 1,405,350 Net fair value adjustment for real estate holdings and related assets 145,759 Fair value adjustment for long-term liabilities: Plus: book value of aggregate long-term indebtedness (3) 586,684 Less: fair value of aggregate long-term indebtedness (3)(4) (545,820) Net fair value adjustment for long-term indebtedness 40,864 Estimated NAV \$ 873,805 Less: aggregate fair value of cumulative redeemable preferred stock (5) (334,451) Estimated NAV available to common stockholders and non-controlling OP Unitholders \$ 539,354 Total common shares and non-controlling OP Units outstanding 36,184,658 Estimated NAV per common share and OP Unit \$ 14.91

-(1) Per Net Cost Basis as presented in the table above.

-(2) Per Current Fair Value as presented in the table above.

-(3) Includes the principal balances outstanding of all long-term borrowings (consisting of notes and bonds payable) and the Series D Term Preferred Stock.

-(4) Long-term notes and bonds payable were valued using a discounted cash flow model.
-The Series D Term Preferred Stock was valued based on its closing stock price as of December 31, 2023.
-(5) The Series B Preferred Stock and Series C Preferred Stock were valued based on their respective closing stock prices as of December 31, 2023, while the Series E Preferred Stock was valued at its liquidation value, as discussed above.
+- (1) Per Net Cost Basis as presented in the table above. - (2) Per Current Fair Value as presented in the table above. - (3) Includes the principal balances outstanding of all long-term borrowings (consisting of notes and bonds payable) and the Series D Term Preferred Stock. - (4) Long-term notes and bonds payable were valued using a discounted cash flow model.
+The Series D Term Preferred Stock was valued based on its closing stock price as of December 31, 2024. - (5) The Series B Preferred Stock and Series C Preferred Stock were valued based on their respective closing stock prices as of December 31, 2024, while the Series E Preferred Stock was valued at its liquidation value as discussed above

-A quarterly rollforward in the estimated NAV per common share and OP Unit for the three months ended December 31, 2023, is provided below:
+A quarterly rollforward in the estimated NAV per common share and OP Unit for the three months ended December 31, 2024, is provided below: